-Outcome 3: Community participation and wellbeing

-Objective Key initiatives Communities feel safe, connected, and have access to services, programmes and activities that create a sense of wellbeing and belonging Reduce barriers to participation e.g. cost, accessibility or easy to find information on what is available in the area.
+Outcome three: Community participation and wellbeing Objective Some of the key initiatives that will help us meet our objectives.
+Communities feel safe, connected, and have access to services, programmes and activities that create a sense of wellbeing and belonging Reduce barriers to participation e.g. cost, accessibility or easy to find information on what is available in the area.
 Fund and support our local community groups to deliver activities and events that respond to their own community's needs.
 Target contestable grants to organisations that deliver the outcomes promoted in the local board plan.
 Use contract grants to fund and support our valued arts venues, community houses and community service providers in delivering activities people want and need.
 Everyone has the opportunity to be active and remain fit and healthy whatever their age or ability Support our community, sport, and recreation organisations to offer opportunities for all residents to get active, stay fit and play organised sport at all levels.
 Diversity and cultural heritage are celebrated Help fund the delivery of multi-cultural, inter-generational and accessible events and activities.
-Communities feel they can contribute to Deliver off-site community forums to enable all sectors of the community to participate and engage. decisions that affect them Develop the Devonport-Takapuna Local Board Engagement Plan to increase community participation and input into local decision-making.
+Communities feel they can contribute to decisions that affect them Deliver off-site community forums to enable all sectors of the community to participate and engage.
+Develop the Devonport-Takapuna Local Board Engagement Plan to increase community participation and input into local decision-making.
 Support Younite and the Shore Junction Youth Innovation Centre to facilitate opportunities for youth to meet and discuss issues that affect them and to present their views, opinions, and concerns to the local board.